 Likewise, there should be guidelines set out that allows these organisations to deal with cyber bullying immediately.
 Social media management platforms like CrowdControlHQ can help you to listen in on what is being said across all official accounts as well as more generally within the community about pupils and teachers allowing you to act quickly, and in more serious cases provide an audit trail of conversations arising for use in criminal investigations.

-It is well known that people are often more motivated in times of frustration to take to social media to complain than they are to tell an orgainsation how wonderful they are.
+It is well known that people are often more motivated in times of frustration to take to social media to complain than they are to tell an organisation how wonderful they are.
 Any visit to sites like Trip Advisor shows the passion we have today to complain online.
 There is now also an expectation as to the speed and mechanics of how a complaint will be handled, and managing expectations in and around this area is key.

 It is important that complaints are acknowledged and dealt with effectively and efficiently to ensure they do not spiral.
-Thankfully, there are a number of useful frameworks you can follow to when it comes to complaints via social, to find out more check out our recent blog ‘How to handle complaints on social media’.
+Thankfully, there are a number of useful frameworks you can follow to when it comes to complaints via social, to find out more check out our post ‘How to handle complaints on social media’.

 Like any other organisation, education institutions need to protect their reputation online, but social media places brands, people and working practices at risk every second of every day with the speed at which social media operates 24/7.
 Key to this is managing the security around social media assets.
 A misplaced shared password or lack of password protocols can result in embarrassing malicious posts being made over official accounts.